joemulick/sweet-html-template-gatsbycloud/content/blog/hello-world/index.md

 This paragraph has some `code` in it.

     This paragraph has some `code` in it.
+2

+    This paragraph has some `code` in it.
+2
+    This paragraph has some `code` in it.
+2
+    This paragraph has some `code` in it.
+2

+    This paragraph has some `code` in it.
+2
+    This paragraph has some `code` in it.
+2

 ![Alt Text](https://placehold.it/200x50 "Image Title")